QuantsResearch/webProto/README.md

 ## Client Side

-* Compile typescript to ES6, and transpile ES6 to ES5 with babel.
+* Transpile typescript to ES6, and transpile ES6 to ES5 with babel.
 Use babel-polyfill.